 Air pollution has turned into a general health concern everywhere throughout the world.
 Huge scale economic activities and transportation discharges are significant reasons for environmental air pollution.

 Recent studies show that air pollution has a huge impact on our general health and well-being.
 A Cornell University study claims that about 40 percent of all deaths worldwide are caused by environmental pollution.
-According to the European Environment Agency (EEA), almost half of million people die prematurely due to air pollution.
+According to the European Environment Agency (EEA), almost half of a million people die prematurely due to air pollution.
 More than twenty million people die from environmental pollution every year, mostly in developing countries of South and East Asia.

 In addition, outdoor air pollution affects our homes’ indoor air quality that increases the risk of various health problems.